-Substitute Teacher: Valid Teaching license or substitute license is acceptable issued by the ODE and a bachelor's degree.
+Substitute Teacher: Valid Teaching license or substitute license is acceptable issued by the ODE and a bachelor's degree or a Temporary Subistitue Teacher License issued by the ODE and a high school diploma.

 Substitute Nurse: Ohio Board of Nursing license and substitute teaching license (for RN) or Educational Aide permit (for LPN) from ODE.